mjsobrep/mar-designs/_posts/2021-03-16-Final-chapter.md

 ---
 # MAR Othotics - The Final Chapter

 The past year and a half working on MAR Orthotics, previously MAR Designs, has been a fantastic adventure.
 But after having explored the space, we have decided that it is time to close our venture.
 Ultimately, we think that while it is *extremely important* that people continue to innovate in the orthotics space, we are not the best suited to do so.
 The innovations needed in orthotics are still nascent and require significant academic and clinical research before commercialization.
-Even our simple prototypes of adding just one or two sensors to existing orthotics would require significant clinical validation before allowing us to begin to market a device and generate revenue, much less move towards profitably, which simply isn't in the cards for us as Ph.D. students.
+Even our simple prototypes of adding just one or two sensors to existing orthotics would require significant clinical validation.
+This is before we could bring a device to market, and generate revenue, much less profit, which simply isn't in the cards for us as Ph.D. students.
 Despite this, we want to communicate our journey and insights for the next would-be orthotics innovator and to help highlight how much room for innovation there is in the space.

-Please feel free to reach out to us personally (contacts at end) if you're interested to chat more about our attempt with MAR Orthotics or your next innovation :)
+Please feel free to reach out to us personally (contacts at end) if you're interested in chatting more about our attempt with MAR Orthotics or your next innovation :)

 ## Seeing the Need for Innovation in Orthotics